Comparing the face rings of a boolean complex and its barycentric subdivision: Setup and background

 We assume the reader is familiar with the notion of a finite {\em simplicial complex} $\Delta$, its associated {\em Stanley--Reisner ring} or {\em face ring} $\kk[\Delta]$ over a given field $\kk$, and its {\em geometric realization} $|\Delta|$---which we view either as a bare topological space or, more richly, as a CW complex.
 We also assume familiarity with the {\em face poset} $P(\Delta)$, and the {\em barycentric subdivision} $\Sd\Delta$ (although they are described in passing below).
 References on the Stanley--Reisner ring include \cite{bruns-herzog, stanley1996combinatorics, miller2005combinatorial}.
 See \cite{wachs2006poset} for the face poset and barycentric subdivision.

-A {\em boolean complex} $\Delta$, introduced in \cite{garsia-stanton} (also known as a {\em simplicial cell complex} \cite[Section~2.8]{buchstaber-panov} or a {\em generalized simplicial complex} \cite[Section~2.2]{kozlov}), is a finite regular CW complex in which every cell is a simplex with its standard regular CW structure, and the attaching maps are homeomorphisms sending cells homeomorphically to cells.\footnote{The definition is written out carefully in \cite[Definition~2.41]{kozlov} (under the name ``generalized simplicial complex").
-When we consider boolean complexes as a category, we will only be interested in maps between them that are fully specified by combinatorial data; thus, we view each cell as parametrized by the set of convex combinations of its vertices, and all maps between boolean complexes must send cells to cells and preserve convex combination.
+A {\em boolean complex} $\Delta$ (name introduced in \cite{garsia-stanton}; also known as a {\em simplicial cell complex} \cite[Section~2.8]{buchstaber-panov} or a {\em generalized simplicial complex} \cite[Section~2.2]{kozlov}), is a finite regular CW complex in which every cell is a simplex with its standard regular CW structure, and the attaching maps are homeomorphisms sending cells homeomorphically to cells.\footnote{The definition is written out carefully in \cite[Definition~2.41]{kozlov} (under the name ``generalized simplicial complex").
+We will only be viewing boolean complexes, and maps between them, as objects that are fully specified by combinatorial data.
+Thus, we view each cell as parametrized by the set of convex combinations of its vertices, and all maps between boolean complexes must send cells to cells and preserve convex combination.
 We also require this of the attaching maps involved in the construction of the CW complex in the first place.} It is a generalization of a simplicial complex in which a pair of faces can meet along an arbitrary subcomplex rather than necessarily a single face (for example, two faces may meet at all of their vertices without being identical).
 One natural way they arise is as quotients of the Coxeter complex of a reflection group by a subgroup of that reflection group---this was the motivation in \cite{garsia-stanton}---or, more generally, as quotients of balanced simplicial complexes by groups of label-preserving automorphisms.

 The usual language of simplicial complexes is readily imported into the context of boolean complexes.
 Cells are {\em faces}.
 The $0$-cells are {\em vertices}.
 The $1$-cells are {\em edges}.
 One defines the {\em face poset} as for any CW complex: the elements are the cells, and for cells $\alpha,\beta$, $\alpha \preceq \beta$ means that $\alpha$ is contained in $\beta$'s closure, and we say in this case that {\em $\alpha$ is a face of $\beta$}, or, more briefly, {\em $\alpha$ belongs to $\beta$}.
 (One also says in this case that $\alpha$ and $\beta$ are {\em incident}, although this does not specify the direction of containment.)
 The maximal elements in the face poset are {\em facets}.
 If all facets have the same dimension, then the complex is {\em pure}.